ansys/pyaedt-toolkits-common/doc/source/index.rst

 as they all adhere to the same framework.
 This collaborative environment can lead to faster development cycles and a more robust set of tools.

-Documentation and Training
+Documentation and training
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 A standardized framework comes with consistent documentation and training resources.
 This makes it easier for developers to understand the structure of the toolkit, its functionalities, and best practices.
-It also facilitates the onboarding of new developers, as they can follow established guidelines and documentation.

-Quality Assurance
+Quality assurance
 ~~~~~~~~~~~~~~~~~

 A common toolkit framework enables better quality assurance processes.